5th Special Forces Group (United States): Additional teams

 ODA 583 from Bravo Company, 3rd Btn, 5th SFG deployed late on 21 November to the Shin Narai Valley supporting Gul Agha Sherzai near the Shin Narai Valley.
 During their infiltration, one of the helicopters experienced a mechanical failure and made an emergency landing.
 Another helicopter was dispatched but dropped the team in the wrong location.
 The 583 finally joined the CIA team and Sherzai and pushed towards Kandahar.
 The 583 set up observation posts overlooking Kandahar International Airport and over the next few days, called in ongoing air strikes on the Taliban positions.
 On 7 December, ODA 583 helped Sherzai's forces capture the airport and very soon the city of Kandahar.

 ODA 585 from Bravo Company, 3rd Btn, 5th SFG inserted by helo on 23 October into Kunduz to support General Burilla Kahn.
-Despite initial missed air strikes that left Burillah unimpressed, 585's senior enlisted member Master Sergeant Bolduc called in another wave of F-18 strikes that in four passes obliterated several Taliban command bunkers and collapsed several sections of the enemy's trench lines.
+Despite initial missed air strikes that left Burillah unimpressed, 585's senior enlisted member Master Sergeant Bolduc called in another wave of F/A-18 Hornet strikes that in four passes obliterated several Taliban command bunkers and collapsed several sections of the enemy's trench lines.
 The display of coordinated airpower by 585 earned General Burillah's respect and proved their value to the Afghans.
-ODA 586 Eventually joined 585 and General Burillah's men for the final assault on the provincial city of Konduz, seizing it on 11 November.
+ODA 586 eventually joined 585 and General Burillah's men for the final assault on the provincial city of Konduz, seizing it on 11 November.

-ODA 586 from Bravo Company, 3rd Btn, 5th SFG was in Farkhar supporting General Daoud Khan in the Takhar province, who took the capital city of Taloqan on 11 November.
-Khan's troops, supported by airstrikes called in by 586, eventually took the city and provincial capital of Konduz on 26 November.
+ODA 586 from Bravo Company, 3rd Btn, 5th SFG was in Farkhar supporting General Daud Khan in the Takhar province, who took the capital city of Taloqan on 11 November.
+Khan's troops, supported by airstrikes called in by ODAs 585 and 586, eventually took the city and provincial capital of Konduz on 26 November.

-ODA 595 from Charlie Company, 3rd Btn, 5th SFG was with ODA 555 of two ODA units inserted on 19 October.
+ODA 595 from Charlie Company, 3rd Btn, 5th SFG was, along with ODA 555, one of two ODAs inserted on 19 October.
 They helped General Dostum outside Mazar-i-Sharif.
 ODA 595 were instrumental in helping the Northern Alliance to capture several thousand foreign and Afghan Taliban and bringing hundreds more local Afghans over to the Northern Alliance side.
 Over two months they destroyed several hundred enemy vehicles, liberated about 50 towns and six northern provinces comprising hundred square kilometers.